Mnn2kkk6/logistic_agent_project/README.md

-# AI Logistics Agent — Olist E-commerce Dataset
+# AI Logistics Agent — Delivery Risk Prediction & Chat Assistant

 The project builds an **AI Agent for logistics operations** on an e-commerce platform, running as a **local web app**, combining: